 But when I woke up on December 31, 2018 with my heart racing at 130 bpm lying in bed and feeling like every heartbeat jarred my entire rib cage and spine, I couldn’t ignore my body or symptoms any longer.

-My husband drove me to the ER where I was told I had a large deep vein thrombosis or DVT, pulmonary emboli in both lungs, and a very large blood clot nearly blocking my right main pulmonary artery.
+My husband drove me to the ER, where I was told I had a large deep vein thrombosis or DVT, and pulmonary emboli in both lungs, plus a very large blood clot nearly blocking my right main pulmonary artery.
 Thankfully, the doctor asked me the right questions, including if I was on estrogen-based birth control pills, and did the right tests.
 I was put on heparin right away.